willowtreeapps/react-formable/README.md

 ### Repetitive data

 Realistically, you can't just have one pet.
-How do we get arrays of pet belonging to our person?
-Using `Fieldlist`
+How do we get arrays of pets belonging to our person?
+Using `Fieldlist`:

 ```js
 <Form>